Events & Lectures

 175 Knight Law Center

-Lecturer: Professor Kim West-Faulcon
+Lecturer: Professor Kimberly West-Faulcon

 James P. Bradley Chair in Constitutional Law, Loyola Marymount University